frangarcia/eyesontheroad/README.md

 # Eyes on the road

 Project using AI to avoid drivers sleeping while driving.
-This project has been designed and developed as part of the training followed for Saturdays AI.
+This project has been designed and developed as part of the training followed for Saturdays AI https://saturdays.ai/.

 ## Links